harrytung07/avidlaw-website/public/articles/news/corporate.md

 title: 'BC Corporate & Commercial Law Update: Key Developments in 2024-2025'
 date: '2025-04-17'
 author: 'Richard Zhu'
 preview: 'British Columbia’s corporate and commercial legal landscape has seen significant changes in 2024 and 2025.
-From new corporate transparency requirements to court decisions clarifying contract law and shareholder rights, recent developments will impact business owners, entrepreneurs, and corporate boards across the province.
-In this update, we break down the latest legislative changes, case law, and regulatory trends in plain language – and explain what they mean for businesses in practical terms.'
+From new corporate transparency requirements to court decisions clarifying contract law and shareholder rights...'
+featuredImage: '/news/corporate.png'
 ---

 ## New Corporate Transparency Requirements